 Gore Highway and Toowoomba-Athol Road safety upgrades—planning

-Planning is underway to improve safety on the Gore Highway and Toowoomba–Athol Road, between Wyreema–Athol Road and James Street.
+Planning to improve safety on the Gore Highway and Toowoomba–Athol Road, between Wyreema–Athol Road and James Street has been completed.

-The Gore Highway and Toowoomba–Athol Road (previously the Gore Highway) are an important part of the road network for freight, urban and rural traffic accessing Toowoomba from the southwest.
+The Gore Highway and Toowoomba–Athol Road (previously the Gore Highway) are important parts of the road network for freight, urban and rural traffic accessing Toowoomba from the southwest.

-This planning aims to identify low cost, high benefit safety treatments that will improve transport efficiency and reliability while supporting economic development in southern Queensland and the Darling Downs.
+Community feedback has been collated into a business case which prioritises a number of low cost, high benefit safety treatments to improve transport efficiency and reliability while supporting economic development in southern Queensland and the Darling Downs.